MrValentine7777/MonoGameCommunityWiki/docs/code_samples.md

 	base.Draw(gameTime);
 }
 ```

+## Creating a Tilemap

+The following code demonstrates how to create and render a tilemap in MonoGame:

+// Tilemap code goes here

+## Implementing a HUD

+Here's how to implement a basic heads-up display (HUD) in MonoGame:

+// HUD code goes here

+## Creating a Menu System

+Example of implementing a menu system in MonoGame:

+// Menu system code goes here

+## Implementing a Finite State Machine

+Example of a simple finite state machine implementation:

+// Finite state machine code goes here

+## Creating a Particle System

+Implementation of a basic particle system:

+// Particle system code goes here

+## Implementing Pathfinding

+Example of A* pathfinding implementation:

+// Pathfinding code goes here

 These code samples cover some of the essential aspects of MonoGame development, including the game loop, drawing sprites, handling input, loading content, playing sounds, creating animations, implementing collision detection, and using a camera.
 You can use these examples as a starting point for your own MonoGame projects and customize them to suit your game's requirements.